hfour/envaridator/README.md

-envoi
+valenv
 =====

-Envoi is a tiny environment variable validation library.
+Valenv is a tiny environment variable validation library.
 It's main purpose is parsing, registering and validating environment variables.

-An example validation with envoi would look like this:
+An example validation with valenv would look like this:

 NOTE: